Involutions of Azumaya algebras: Brauer Classes Supporting an Involution

 We recover Saltman's original theorem \cite[Th.~3.1]{saltman_azumaya_1978} and the improvement of Knus, Parimala and Sinivas \cite[Thms.~4.1, 4.2]{knus_azumaya_1990} from Theorem~\ref{TH:Saltman-ramified} by taking $\pi:\bfX\to \bfY$ to be the exact quotient associated to a good $C_2$-quotient of schemes $\pi:X\to Y$ such that $\pi$ is an isomorphism or quadratic \'etale, see Examples~\ref{EX:important-exact-quo-scheme}.
 In this case, $\Phi=0$ by Proposition~\ref{PR:Phi-trivial}, and the transfer map coincides with multiplication by $2$ when $\pi=\id$, or with the corestriction map when $\pi$ is quadratic \'etale, as demonstrated in Examples~\ref{EX:mult_by_two} and~\ref{EX:transfer-unramified-schemes}.

-The relation between the type and the coarse type of an involution, as well as the question of when two involutions of the same type are locally isomorphic, had been studied extensively in Subsection~\ref{subsec:coarse-types}.
+The relation between the type and the coarse type of an involution, as well as the question of when two involutions of the same type are locally isomorphic, had been studied extensively in Subsections~\ref{subsec:coarse-types} and~\ref{subsec:quotient-scheme}.